By Audley Morocco specialist Kerry-Ann

 For more luxury, Villa Nomade, in the heart of the old city, is a chic boutique hotel with a small rooftop pool and a two bedroom private suite available for families.

-Visit a Berber family in the Atlas Mountains
+Visit an Amazigh family in the Atlas Mountains

 Within an hour’s drive of Marrakesh you can reach the foothills of the Atlas Mountains.
 Rising from west to east across central Morocco, the High Atlas range includes the highest peak in North Africa, Jebel Toubkal.
 At a height of 4,167 m (13,671 ft) it’s also the second highest mountain on the continent.

-The mountains are inhabited by Berbers, an ethnic group who were living in Morocco long before the Romans arrived.
-From their small terraced villages, the Berbers of this region have maintained a traditional way of life and they still use their language.
+The mountains are inhabited by the Amazigh, an ethnic group who were living in Morocco long before the Romans arrived.
+From their small terraced villages, the Amazigh of this region have maintained a traditional way of life and they still use their language.

-While staying in the area, you can visit a Berber family and discover something of their culture and lifestyle.
+While staying in the area, you can visit an Amazigh family and discover something of their culture and lifestyle.
 The family I visited lived in an adobe house built around a courtyard and we sat there on a wooden bench and chatted as their donkey, cow and chickens wandered about us.